| Kynex is pleased to

 Account 2, and you have updated the Trade Entry à

+Accounts page to reflect this new ratio.
 On your next trade, the Execution mechanism will

 allocate the total quantity across accounts such that the 50/50 account